oroinc/documentation/user/back-office/system/user-management/roles/admin-capabilities.rst

   .. image:: /user/img/system/config_system/user_configuration_showsql.png

   .. hint:: This capability must be also enabled in the report settings.
-For this, in the main menu, navigate to **System Configuration > Display Settings > Report settings**, and select the **Display SQL in Reports And Segments** check box.
+For this, in the main menu, navigate to **System Configuration > Display Settings > Report settings**, and select the **Display SQL in Reports And Segments** checkbox.

 Calendar
 ^^^^^^^^